-Parameter Description Switch back to Primary SIP proxy when available [voip/signalling/sip/redundant_proxy/symmetri c_mode] [Only displayed if the 'Redundant Proxy Mode' parameter is enabled (Primary-Fallback)] The phone identifies cases where the primary proxy does not respond to SIP signaling messages.
+Switch back to Primary SIP proxy when available [voip/signalling/sip/redundant_proxy/symmetri c_mode] [Voip/signalling/sip/redundant_proxy/symmetri c_mode] [Voip/signalling/sip/redundant_proxy/symmetri c_mode] [Voip/signalling/sip/redundant_proxy/symmetri c_mode] In the sea seases where the primary proxy does not respond to SIP signaling messages.
 In these scenarios, the phone registers to the redundant proxy and the phone seamlessly continues normal functionality, without the user noticing any connectivity failure or malfunction with the primary proxy.
-[0] = Asymmetric (default).
+[I] = Asymmetric (default).
+In this mode, the primary proxy.
+[I] = Asymmetric (default).
 In this mode, the primary proxy is assigned a higher priority for registration than the redundant proxy.
-Once the phone is registered to the primary proxy, it sends keep-alive messages (using SIP OPTIONS messages) to the primary proxy.
-If the primary proxy does not respond, the phone registers to the redundant proxy, but continues sending keep-alive messages to the primary proxy.
-If the primary proxy.
-If the primary proxy a higher priority for registration.
+Once the phone is registered to the primary proxy.
+If the primary proxy goes not respond, the phone registers to the redundant proxy, but continues sending keep-alive messages to the phone registers to the redundant proxy.
+Therefore, the phone assigns the primary proxy a higher priority for registration.
 If asymmetric mode is configured and the primary server goes down, an attempt will be made to revert to the primary server.
-[1] = Symmetric.
+[I] = Symmetric.
 In this mode, both proxies are assigned the same priority for registration.
-If symmetric mode is configured and the primary server goes down, an attempt will be made to revert to the primary server.
-[1] = Symmetric.
-In this mode, both proxies the same priority for registration.
-If symmetric mode is configured and the primary server goes down.
-In both modes, the following applies: If the phone is not registered (i.e., if the proxy server - redundant proxy also goes down.
-In both modes, the following applies: If the phone is enabled and the user reboots the phone, the phone ergisters to register so.
-If the phone is not registered is not respond.
-Therefore, the phone ergisters to register does not respond.
+Once the phone is registered to a proxy, it sends keep-alive messages to the proxy to whom it has registered does not respond.
+Therefore, the phone assigns both proxy it sends keep-alive messages to the proxy it whom it has registered does not respond.
+Therefore, the phone assigns both proxies the same priority for registration.
+If symmetric mode is configured and the primary server goes down, you'll operate with the redundant proxy without ever reverting to the primary unless the redundant proxy also goes down.
+In both modes, the following applies: If the phone is not registered (i.e., if the proxy server - redundant or primary - to which the phone currently tries to register to an alternative proxy.
+These attempts continue until the phone successful